 Tel: 00 1 819 780 0494 (if You are in Mexico)

 What is the Money Advice Service (MAS) travel insurance directory?

 The MAS directory will help you find a travel insurance provider if you have a serious medical condition.

 The directory can't provide quotes itself - but it can direct you to specialist firms that can.
-All firms, such as Holiday Extras Cover Ltd are authorised and regulated by the Financial Conduct Authority (FCA) and have been through a rigorous selection process to prove their specialism.
-Holiday Extras Cover are proud to be featured in the directory.
+All firms, including Holiday Extras Cover Ltd are authorised and regulated by the Financial Conduct Authority (FCA) and have been through a rigorous selection process to prove their specialism.

 Contact details for the Money Advice Service:

 Telephone: 0800 138 7777 Monday to Friday, 8am to 6pm

 Typetalk: 18001 0800 915 4622 Monday to Friday, 8am to 6pm

 Holiday Extras Travel Insurance is sold and administered by Holiday Extras Cover Limited who are authorised and regulated by the Financial Conduct Authority under registration number 828848.

 Holiday Extras™ is a Trading Name of Holiday Extras Cover Limited